 Interestingly, some of the pharmaceutical medicines that have been found to assist with different types of hair loss were discovered to have that benefit by accident.
-They were created to treat other much more severe conditions – such as cancer – and one of the drug side effects was noticed to be hair growth.
+They were created to treat other much more severe conditions – such as cancer for which there is an alternative cancer treatment – and one of the drug side effects was noticed to be hair growth.

 Not all hair loss is the same.
 Some is triggered by hormonal changes, severe illness, heredity, or chemical poisoning (such as chemotherapy).
 Even a very bad case of the ‘flu’ can cause hair loss.
 Once the immune system recovers, hair begins to regrow.
 Sometimes hairdressers will notice a layer of stubble, or a few inches of shorter hair closer to the scalp after a client has been quite ill some months before.